[?] Subscribe To This Site

 Fur rabbits:

-Producing a prime pelt at age 6 months necessitates strong protein levels, and knowing when it's time to lower the protein content of the feed so the rabbit will hold the coat and not blow it in a molt.
+Producing a prime pelt at age 6 months necessitates strong protein levels as well as fats, as per the angoras above.
+Plus, it is important to know when to lower the nutritional content of the feed so the rabbit will hold the coat and not blow it in a molt.

 Meat rabbits:

-A busy maternal doe and her kits need high protein, but also critical is an adequate balance of fiber for her health and that of her kits.
+A busy maternal meat rabbit doe and her kits need high protein, but also critical is an adequate balance of fiber for her health and that of her kits.
 You definitely want to avoid a potentially fatal case of enteritis.
-Definitely helpful to know this about feeding rabbits.
+Growing young meat rabbits need up to 8% fats in their feed.
+Check your feed labels, and if necessary, offer black oil sunflower seeds, a teaspoon per day per rabbit, to their ration.
+The youngsters love it.

 Large commercial herds: